apache/gravitino/docs/iceberg-rest-service.md

 ### Other Apache Iceberg catalog properties

-You can add other properties defined in [Iceberg table properties](https://iceberg.apache.org/docs/1.3.1/configuration/).
+You can add other properties defined in [Iceberg catalog properties](https://iceberg.apache.org/docs/1.3.1/configuration/#catalog-properties).
 The `clients` property for example:

 | Configuration item                          | Description                          | Default value | Required |